stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ### Annotate with CoreNLP: `/`

 This endpoint takes as input a JSON-formatted properties string under the key `properties=<properties>`, and as `POST`data text to annotate.
 The properties should mirror the properties file passed into the CoreNLP command line, except formatted as a JSON object.
+The `POST` data should be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) (otherwise known as *URL encoded*).
+In particular, you shoud esapce a % sign as `%25`.
+(Interfaces calling CoreNLP via the web service should do this escaping for their users.)

-For example, the following will tokenize the input text, run part of speech tagging, and output it as JSON to standard out:
+For example, the following command will tokenize the input text, run part of speech tagging, and output the result as JSON to standard out:

 ```bash
 wget --post-data 'the quick brown fox jumped over the lazy dog' 'localhost:9000/?properties={"annotators": "tokenize,ssplit,pos", "outputFormat": "json"}' -O -